-The majority of Western Division respondents (56%) rated the community as being somewhat healthy, followed by healthy (22%).
+The majority of Wyoming respondents (57%) rated the community as being somewhat healthy, this aligns Western Division responses.
+Wyoming respondents identified as being unhealthier at a higher rate than Western Division responses.

-Western Division respondents in accessing their primary care physician, with a slightly higher response rate for going only when sick.
+Overall Wyoming was relatively aligned with Western Division respondents in accessing their primary care physician, with a slightly higher response rate for going only when sick.
+When it came to the rating of personal physical health, Wyoming respondents identified themselves as healthy at 53%, and very healthy at 7%, which aligned with overall Western Division responses.
 In a recent study, regarding correlation to Primary Care Providers and patient health, results concluded that "patients who had a primary care physician had a high mental health component score, and low physical health component score" (Yokokawa, Ohira, Ikegami, et al., 2021).
 This shows a correlation between routine visits with your Primary Care Physician (PCP) and a person's healthy - based on the results of the study those who visit a PCP when sick or do not have one, are at a higher risk for poorer health.